 PWC Buying Guide: Jet Skis, WaveRunners & More

-At EZ Dock, we know that there’s no better feeling than jetting across the water, catching waves on a PWC (also known as a “Personal Watercraft”).
+At EZ Dock, we know that there’s no better feeling than jetting across the water, catching waves on a personal watercraft.
 As a trusted provider of custom waterfront docking solutions for PWCs, we also know that no two WaveRunners, Jet Skis, or Sea-Doos are the same.
-To help point you in the right direction, we’ve created this handy PWC buying guide to help you determine what to buy based on your needs and provide tips on how to care for it.
+To help point you in the right direction, we’ve created this handy PWC buying guide to help you determine what to buy based on your needs and provide tips on caring for your PWC.

 The Different Types of Personal Watercraft

-Personal watercraft are often referred to by many names:
+Personal watercrafts are often referred to by many names:

 - PWC’s: PWC stands for personal watercraft.
 This general term covers many brands and types of small recreational watercraft.
 A rider sits or stands on this vehicle rather than inside it as on a standard boat.
 PWC’s are sometimes also called “water scooters” but are mostly known by the brand names of the three biggest manufacturers: Jet Skis, WaveRunners and Sea-Doos.